amansunar/info/README.md

-- 👋 Hi, I’m @amansunar
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 <p><h1>Aman Sunar</h1>Seattle, WA - linkedin.com/in/amansunar/</p>
 Experienced System Administrator and Technical Lead with a Bachelor of Science in Cybersecurity and Digital Forensics and Associate of Science in Network Security Engineering.
 Proficient in Systems Administration, incident response, and team leadership, with a successful track record of managing the upgrade of thousands of Windows computers, ensuring software dependency, data transfer, security, and compliance adherence through effective group policies and security measures.